GOP Mulls Action Against Rep. Steve King For Racially Charged Comments

 "I'm having a serious conversation with Congressman Steve King on his future and role in this Republican Party," McCarthy told CBS's Face the Nation.
 The two lawmakers are expected to meet privately on Monday.
 "I will not stand back as a leader of this party, believing in this nation that all are created equal, that that stands or continues to stand and have any role with us."

 There are few options for punishment in the House: stripping King's committee assignments, censuring him on the House floor and expulsion.

-Ohio Democratic Rep. Tim Ryan has indicated he's drafting a censure resolution.
+One Democrat, Rep. Bobby Rush of Illinois, announced Monday he will introduce a resolution to formally censure King.
+In a statement, he chastised Republicans for tolerating King's series of controversial comments.
+"Republicans, in the interest of political expediency, sought his endorsement, ignored his racist remarks, and continued to elevate him to positions of influence," Rush said, "Only now that his behavior is well known to those outside the beltway and tainted him politically, do they vigorously denounce him."

 President Trump side-stepped a question about King in remarks to reporters ahead of a trip to New Orleans on Monday.
 "I haven't been following," Trump said.